dimaslanjaka/universal-framework/wp-content/plugins/gtranslate/readme.txt

 No, we provide the automatic translations for free.

 In our free version we provide Phrase Based machine translations from Google Translate.
 While in our paid versions we provide you state of the art Neural Translations from Google Translate.
 We also do not have limits on the number of words on your website unlike other translate plugins.

+Unlike other plugins like TranslatePress or Weglot you do not pay for automatic translations additionally.

 By the way we alse offer a cost effective approach for improving the website translations.
 You can get a automatic translation post-editing service from us, which will be done by a native speaker or order a professional translation.
 You can get an instant estimate for your website on [Website Translation Quote](https://gtranslate.io/website-translation-quote)

 = Can I test before making a payment? =